jeffstienstra/csv-weather-reporter/.spindance-internal-only/spindance-instructions/spindance-instructions.md

     git remote set-url origin git@github.com:<user>/spindance.code-challenge.<candidate-id>
     git push origin master
     ```
-1. Copy the internal files for the challenge account the candidate is using:
+1. Copy the internal files for the challenge account the candidate is using the following commands.
+This shows an example using data specific to the 'spindance-codechallenge2' account.
     ```
     cd <repo root>
+    rm -r certificates
-    cp -r .spindance-internal-only/<spindance-codechallenge-account-name> .
+    cp -r .spindance-internal-only/spindance-codechallenge2/* .
     ```
 1. Remove the internals directory (no real sensitive data here, but this helps with distraction)
     ```